 How do you keep the Wontons from getting mushy In Wonton Soup?

 The Reluctant Gourmet receives a lot of questions via email.
 Some of them I can answer right away, and others I rely on the help of some of my chef friends for answers.
 Remember, I am by no means a professional chef.
-I'm called "Reluctant" for a good reason, but I promise that if I can, I will find answers for you.
+I'm called "Reluctant" for a good reason, but I promise I will find answers for you if I can.

 I often save the baking-related questions for my friend, Pastry Chef Jenni Field, so here is a round-up of the most recent baking and pastry-related questions and answers.
 Thanks, Chef Jenni!

 Hello.
-I made wonton soup for the first time the other day and was very pleased with the way it turned out -- with ONE exception.
+I made wonton soup the other day for the first time and was very pleased with how it turned out -- with ONE exception.
 The wontons were a little mushy.
 Now wonton soup you get at a Chinese restaurant has the wontons, of course, but they are rather stiff.
-If you have leftovers, you can put them in the refrigerator and they do not get mushy.
+However, if you have leftovers, you can put them in the refrigerator, and they do not get mushy.
 I realize that cooking time is a factor (I boiled mine), but I'm wondering if a restaurant would use a different kind of wonton wrapper that keeps the wontons from getting mushy.
 Thanks in advance for your opinion.

 From Chef Jenni Field

 Wow, Chuck.
-This is a really good question, and using a different wrapper than is available to home cooks is often an answer that lots of people don't even consider.
-I would hazard a guess, though--and this is just a guess--that the wontons are steamed until just-tender and then added to the soup at service.
+This is an excellent question, and using a different wrapper than is available to home cooks is often an answer that lots of people don't even consider.
+I would hazard a guess, though--and this is just a guess--that the wontons are steamed until just tender and then added to the soup at service.
 Otherwise, I'd bet that even the most sturdy wrappers would get mushy as the starch granules swell and swell and then finally burst, giving a mushy texture.

 As to leftovers, I would only boil what I need and keep any extras frozen until the next time you make the dish.

 I hope this answer is helpful to you.